anshumandas/mustache-extractor/README.md

 Only in such times, should we need to extract our mustache using this tool...

+This can be useful in understanding templates of projects such as (openapi-generator)[https://github.com/OpenAPITools/openapi-generator]

 # Solution
 This is a simple helper utility for Mustache in NodeJs which:
 - Parses all .mustache files in a specified folder and its sub-folders